-Circulating blood factor linked with a leading cause of kidney failureNovember 8th, 2012 in Diseases, Conditions, Syndromes
+Circulating blood factor linked with a leading cause of kidney failureNovember 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients with a disease that is a leading cause of kidney failure tend to have high levels of a particular factor circulating in their blood, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings suggest that the factor could be used to monitor the disease's progression as well as patients' response to different therapies.
 It might also be a therapeutic target of future treatments for this difficult-to-treat disease.

 Focal segmental glomerulosclerosis (FSGS), which is characterized by scarring of the kidneys, is a devastating disease in both children and adults.
 Most therapies are not effective, and patients often eventually need to undergo a kidney transplant.
 Research indicates that high blood levels of a factor called soluble urokinase receptor (suPAR)—which is overproduced in FSGS—plays a key role in the development of the disease.
 At high concentrations, suPAR binds to and damages kidney podocyte cells, leading to poor kidney filtration and protein excretion in the urine, eventually causing kidney failure.

 Jochen Reiser, MD, PhD (Rush University Medical Center) and his colleagues evaluated suPAR levels in the blood of 70 adult FSGS patients from North America, 94 pediatric FSGS patients from Europe, and 150 individuals without the disease.
 They also analyzed suPAR levels after patients were treated with various drugs.

 - 84% and 55% of FSGS patients in the two different cohorts had elevated suPAR levels in their blood, compared with only 6% of individuals without FSGS.